 Their way of life can teach us “English” people that it’s really possible to live without modern stuff and use what’s around us.
-Watermelon rind pickles are a great example of that.
+The pickle watermelon rind is a great example of that.
 These pickles, which are both sweet and salty, are a wonderful addition to salads, sandwiches, or just as a tasty snack.

-Step 1: Slice your watermelon into 1 inch cubes.
+Step 1: Slice your watermelon into 1-inch watermelon slices.
 Leave some of the red flesh on these.
-Cut off the green shell and place your rinds into a mixing bowl.
+Cut off the green skin and place your rinds into a mixing bowl.

 Add in your salt and cover until the top of the watermelon rind is covered with water.
 Let soak for at least 30 minutes and up to overnight.